Shippo

 Historical Cost Optimization

-1. Call shipments-list and transactions-list to get past activity.
+1. Call list_shipments and list_transactions to get past activity.

-2. Cross-reference what the user paid vs. alternatives available.
+2. Cross-reference: what the user paid vs. what alternatives were available.

 3. Identify patterns: carrier concentration, service-level mismatch, consistent overpayment.

-4. For a sample, call tracking-status-get to check actual vs. estimated delivery times.
+4. For a sample of shipments with tracking numbers, call get_tracking_status to check actual vs. estimated delivery times.

-5. If fewer than 5 successful transactions exist, redirect to forward-looking analysis.
+5. If fewer than 5 successful transactions exist (not just shipments -- shipments are rate quotes, transactions represent actual spend), redirect to forward-looking analysis.

 Output Conventions